-- 19.1 Should a user's password become compromised, a formal request must be sent to the system administrator in order to reset the password. - 19.2 The new temporary password must be communicated directly to the user, on validation of their identity - 19.3 The user must be forced to change their temporary password on first log on. - 19.4 All documentation must be kept for record keeping purposes.
+- 19.1 Should a user's password become compromised, a formal request must be sent to the system administrator in order to reset the password.
+This should be done by means of the Password Change Request form to be found as Annexure D of this policy. - 19.2 The new temporary password must be communicated directly to the user, on validation of their identity - 19.3 The user must be forced to change their temporary password on first log on. - 19.4 All documentation must be kept for record keeping purposes.
 Documentation must be kept for record keeping purposes.
 Records must be stored for a minimum of 10 years, as stated in the ICT Backup and Recovery Policy.